Each one should use whatever gift he has received to serve others, faithfully administering God's grace in its various forms. 1 Peter 4:10

 We have 11 exciting weeks of long summer days planned and filled with fun and friends for your children this summer.
 We have access to a softball field, soccer fields, football fields, 15 acres to organize games and activities as well as Springer's Gymnastics facility, Ninja Zone Equipment and two indoor air-conditioned gymnasiums for activities.
 Springer's also offer field trips throughout the summer (extra fee & limited space available) as well as several weekly In House events for the campers to enjoy!

-We will keep our camp quite small this summer so please reserve your spot ASAP!!
-Our weekly summer camps begin JUNE 1, 2020.
+We will keep our camp quite small this summer so please reserve your spot BEFORE MAY 1, 2022 TO ENSURE A SPOT!!
+After May 1, spots will most likely be full so reserve ASAP!

 All payments are due on Monday.
 Campers will NOT be able to carry over balance dues for weekly tuition.
 Accounts MUST remain current.
 View camp policies for more details.